And what’s a phasey bean when it’s at home?

 Its scientific name is Macroptilium lathyroides .
 Really, where do these scientists get these names from, I wonder.
 They seem determined to give the prettiest things the ugliest names.

-It loves to spread its pretty self all over my brother’s cassava plantation, and he’s forever hacking at it but it keeps coming back.
+It loves to spread its pretty self all over my brother’s tavioka (cassava) field.
+He’s forever hacking at it but it keeps coming back.

 Pretty and tough.
 My kind of bean.